Only the chosen few can stand at the center and pull people together.

 Detective Vincent Bayonne stood beneath a lamppost on the edge of Woodland Park.
 He held a sack lunch in one hand and a cigarette in the other.
 His Army-green jacket hung loose on his thin frame, but his flannel shirt fit him well, tucked into his jeans.
-He watched Kane from beneath his Detroit Pistons cap.
+He watched from beneath his Detroit Pistons cap.
 He stuck his cigarette between his lips, an island of flesh in a sea of graying beard that extended from his ears to his solar plexus.
-He held the sack lunch toward Kane.

-Vincent Bayonne was born and raised in Detroit, Michigan.
+Vincent Bayonne had been born and raised in Detroit, Michigan.
 His mother was a housewife and his father an auto mechanic.
-His parents taught him to believe in the United States, Capitalism, and hard work.
-In some ways, he still holds those beliefs, but his experiences in Vietnam forced him to question how he’d been raised.
-He attended Mumford High School, played basketball, and ran track.
-He always liked history but never considered attending college.
+His parents taught him to believe in America, Christianity, Capitalism, and hard work.
+In some ways, he still held those beliefs and always would, but Vietnam forced him to question what he thought he knew about humanity, civilization, and society.

 As a marine medic, Bayonne experienced the war’s escalation.
 During his first tour, he believed in the mission even if he couldn’t identify his enemy or delineate the battle lines.
 He met a young woman whose home had been destroyed.
 He returned for a second tour to get to know her and to help her family.
 The war, however, followed a path he hadn’t predicted, and he found himself changed by the spilt blood of close friends, acquaintances, and more than a few strangers.
 He re-upped for a third tour because he believed he would survive, believed he could help the wounded, and didn’t know what he would do if he ever returned home.